ninoseki/ninoseki.github.io/docs/vt/supercharging_vt_api_with_vt_py.md

 - Why vt-py? (or what's new in modern Python?)
 - Eventually, all at once

-In short, this talk gives you insight why were you get the following error in vt-py:
+In short, this talk gives you insight why were you get the following warning in vt-py:

 ```py
 >>> client = vt.Client(apikey="dummy")